-Regular classes are held on Monday nights and Wednesday nights, starting at 7:00 pm and ending at 8:30 pm.
+Regular classes are held Monday and Wednesday nights, starting at 7:00 pm and ending at 8:30 pm.

-There is no cost to attend classes, but students are encouraged to purchase a textbook totaling $15 (but this is not a requirement).
+There is no cost to attend classes, but students are encouraged to purchase a textbook for $12 each (this is not a requirement).

 Classes are small in size and emphasize the following four skill areas: conversation (listening/speaking), reading, writing and grammar.

 Please note that we are not able to provide childcare and children are not allowed in the classroom.

 Some topics students will learn about in our classes are:

 Finances / Money